Click on the headings below to see the answers to some of the most commonly asked questions about public housing renewal in the ACT.

 Public housing will continue to be ‘salt and peppered’ across the city where there are good connections to employment, public transport networks and support services.
 This contributes to a healthy and diverse community and provides housing stability and security for vulnerable people.

 Dispersing public housing and reducing concentrations of disadvantage is just one way in which Canberra can send a clear signal that it is an inclusive community, and proud of providing housing options for all Canberrans.

-The Community Facility zoning covers a broad range of uses including supportive housing.
-Full details of what is permitted in this zone are available in the Territory Plan which is available at www.legislation.act.gov.au.
+Community Facility zoning covers a broad range of uses, including supportive housing.
+Full details of what is permitted in this zone are in the Territory Plan at www.legislation.act.gov.au.

 Supportive housing is housing for those in need of support.
 This includes public housing where the Community Services Directorate provides a range of supports to help tenants to establish and maintain effective and sustainable tenancies.
 The tenants will be carefully selected by Housing ACT (with assistance from community service organisations) on the basis of their suitability for the particular type of development in the particular area.

 In designing new replacement housing under the program, there is an emphasis on allowing ageing in place, in other words providing people the opportunity to remain in their home and communities for as long as they need.

 All homes on Community Facility-zoned sites will be built to adaptable standards which means they can be modified with the changing needs of the resident.
 For example, this can include reinforced bathroom walls for installation of grab bars, increased circulation space throughout the dwelling and modified heights of light switches.

 Public housing in Canberra is managed by Housing ACT, part of the ACT Government’s Community Services Directorate.
 Housing ACT is the largest landlord in the ACT and operates in accordance with the Residential Tenancies Act 1997 which outlines the rights and responsibilities of Housing ACT tenants.